-Today, small portions of the ridge still remains above water level as barrier islands, but highest elevation on Tangier is six feet - which is lower than elevations at Accomack County's other populated barrier islands at Saxis and Chincoteague.
-In the 1780's, colonists could walk from along the string of Chesapeake Bay islands from Cedar Straights to the southern tip of the Fox Islands.
-Today, the existence of each ridge is seriously threatened by rising sea levels.1
+The highest elevation on Tangier is six feet, which is lower than elevations at Accomack County's other populated barrier islands at Saxis and Chincoteague.
+In the 1780's, colonists could walk along the string of Chesapeake Bay islands from Cedar Straights (now at the Virginia-Maryland border) to the southern tip of the Fox Islands.1

 originally, Tangier was mapped as a series of islands, reflecting how ridgetops extended above water level

 Source: Library of Congress, A new and accurate chart of the Bay of Chesapeake, with all the shoals, channels, islands, entrances, soundings, and sailing-marks, as far as the navigable part of the rivers Patowmack, Patapsco and north-east (1776)

 the 1755 Fry-Jefferson map of Virginia shows more islands in the Chesapeake Bay than are present today, after 400 years of rising sea levels and island erosion